-The Seventh Tradition adds further clarity to our group's relationship with the Let 6 + 7 rounding community.
-Tradition Six cautioned us against funding other of +7, anizations, "lest problems of more surrounding community. organizations, "lest problems of money, property, or prestige divert us from our primary purpose."
+The Seventh Tradition adds further clarity to our group's relationship with the surrounding community.
+Tradition Six cautioned us against funding other organizations, "lest problems of money, property, or prestige divert us from our primary purpose."
 By the same token, Tradition Seven encourages us to decline funding from other organizations, and for the same reason: to maintain our group's focus on its primary purpose.
 By paying our own expenses, we remain free to carry our own message.